 Since 2011 the Company has operated a Research Grants Program by entering into agreements with research institutions to provide research projects.
-For FY22 a study was commenced to understand the prevalence rates of macular disease by electorate to support the ongoing advocacy agenda for IVI treatment adherence.
+For FY23 a study was completed to understand the prevalence rates of macular disease by electorate to support the ongoing advocacy agenda for IVI treatment adherence.

+In FY23, three new grants totalling \$560,882 were awarded.
 All research funding is conditional upon compliance with milestones as set out in the agreements.
-As at balance date the Company's potential future research commitments were \$973,209 (2021: \$1,348,100).
+As at balance date the Company's potential future research commitments were \$890,782 (2022: \$973,209).